 We love our frame drums, which include an Irish bodhran, a few smaller synthetic models with Goddesses painted on them, and one very large instrument that we call "The Drum of Sonic Domination" or "The Voice of God."
-Jenne picked up the frame drums later in her recording history, so o early Kwannon albums, she is literally smacking her chest or a mic stand to get the frame-drum sound.
+Jenne picked up the frame drums later in her recording history, so on early Kwannon albums, she is literally smacking her chest or a mic stand to get the frame-drum sound.
 Thankfully, real frame drums have cut down on the sternum bruising.

 Shoshen (and occasionally Jenne) often plays the djembe, a chalice-shaped African drum headed with goathide, and the bougaraboo, which is a larger version headed with cowhide.
 He also has a conga, although we haven't featured that in recordings yet.

 Both Jenne and Shoshen love to play the doumbek, a chalice-shaped Middle Eastern drum with a metal body.
-Rounding out our drum collection is the udu, an African claypot drum responsible for the table-like "boink" percussion you hear on our tracks.
+Rounding out our drum collection is the udu, an African claypot drum responsible for the tabla-like "boink" percussion you hear on our tracks.

 Shoshen also plays the kit drums.

 Wind instrument-wise, we have tinwhistles and an ocarina, which you can hear from time to time on tracks.
 Jenne also has a jaw harp, which has been a little too silly to feature on tracks yet (along with the ass piano).